Many of your questions are answered here on our Frequently Asked Questions Page

 Yes- all guests must purchase a ticket whether they plan to partake in the food tastings or not.
 Non-paying individuals will not able to join the tour for any reason(s).
 The ticket fees help cover the costs of all the food samplings and also to pay for your tour guide(s) wages, whom are offering valuable commentary on historical, architectural, cultural and restaurant information during the tour.

 While we offer a discounted child ticket, the tour is three hours long and some children have a limited attention span and therefore the tour may not be appropriate for some of them.
 Parents, who know their children best, should assess the situation individually.
 Since there is a lot of standing and walking, please consider this when deciding whether the tour is appropriate for your child.
 If your child is 3 years of age or younger and will not be eating, you will not need to purchase a ticket for him/her.
 If your child is between 4 and 12 years of age, you will need to purchase a reduced-price child ticket for him/her, regardless if he/she will be eating.

 We do not provide a waiting list.
 If a date and time is sold out, there is always a good chance that we will add an additional tour on that day.
 Please email us to let us know what date you are interested in if you do not see availability.

 For the most part, all of our tours are wheelchair and baby stroller friendly.
 In the case where a tasting location may not be wheelchair accessible; the tasting will be conducted on-site outside.
 Some tasting locations require advance notice for wheelchair accessibility, so please alert us of your need by answering YES to the question we have put on your ticket purchase.
-NOTE: The Historic Soulard tour takes place in the oldest part of St. Louis with cobblestone streets and very old buildings; therefore, this tour tends to NOT be very wheelchair friendly –but we can still make it happen!
+NOTE: The Historic Soulard tour takes place in the oldest part of St. Louis with cobblestone streets and very old buildings; therefore, this tour tends to NOT be very wheelchair friendly.

 Yes, bathrooms are available during the tour at selected food-tasting locations.